wix/stylable/site/docs/getting-started/react-integration.md

 layout: docs
 ---

-## Vanilla integration
+## Manual integration

-Stylable integration consist of four simple steps that each supports different feature.
+To integrate **Stylable** with your project, follow these four steps.
+Each enables a different feature as described.

-1. Enable shared root by passing parent data-* to your root node.
+1. Enable a component to inherit states at the [root](references/root) level by passing parent data-* to your root node.
-2. Enable overrides by putting the parent className on your root node.
+2. Enable style overrides by adding the parent className to your root node.
-3. Enable custom css states by generating data-* from your stylesheet.
+3. Enable custom CSS states by generating data-* from your stylesheet.
-4. Enable scoped styling by putting the root class on your root node. ( the result of step 2 + 4 is just className concatenation)
+4. Enable scoped styling by putting the root class on your root node.

+The result of step 2 plus step 4 is `className` concatenation.
+To access the local class names, you must import the stylesheet into your component file and reference the `className` field.

 ```jsx
     ...